This is a list of

 • In researching this list, I found a CD by Broceliande

-called Barley Rigs.
+called Barley Rigs which is for sale on Amazon.
 It’s a selection of harvest songs and whatever else they

 happened to feel like including.
 You can find more information about it at their